HuiWangAtTjnu/SSpa/README.md

 Statistics
 ------
+This step involves aggregating all the experimental results.
+The file `experiments/results/statistics.txt` records all the data for the figures and tables presented in the paper.<br>

     python calculate.py

-  The calculate.py script is used to compute the statistics for all experimental results.
-The data for the charts in the paper is sourced from the file **experiments/results/statistics.txt**.